 Cylance

-Cylance uses artificial intelligence and machine learning to predict and prevent cyber threats before they execute, eliminating reliance on signature-based detection and reducing the need for constant updates.
+Cylance used artificial intelligence and machine learning to predict and prevent malware execution before it occurs, eliminating reliance on signature-based detection and reducing system overhead.

 SaaS